NEC-CSE-Projects-2022/BB3/README.md

 ## About the Project
 Give a simple explanation of:
 - What your project does
+  This project automatically classifies and grades multiple types of fruits using a deep learning model based on ConvNeXt-Tiny with a same-domain transfer learning approach.
+It analyzes fruit images, identifies    the fruit type, and grades it according to quality parameters such as color, texture, and shape.
 - Why it is useful
+ Manual fruit grading is time-consuming, inconsistent, and prone to human error.
+This automated system helps farmers, distributors, and fruit markets ensure accurate and consistent quality grading.
+It increases efficiency, reduces labor costs, and improves overall productivity in the agricultural supply chain.
 - General project workflow (input → processing → model → output)
+Captured fruit images are given as input → the images are preprocessed and enhanced for better accuracy → the trained ConvNeXt-Tiny-based transfer learning model classifies the fruit type and predicts its quality grade (e.g., Grade A, B, or C) → the output displays the fruit name, grade, and confidence level on the screen for users.

 ---